 I don’t advocate resorting to alcohol all the time, but sipping a cocktail has certainly helped many a writer.

 There is a fine line between having a drink to loosen up and being unable to type from blurry-eyed tequila-vision.
-Drink responsibly.
-You don’t want to spend every waking hour seeing the world at a Dutch angle.
+You don’t want to spend every waking hour seeing the world at a dutch angle.

 So you’ve taken a sip.
 Now use your drink as a writing prompt.
 What does it look like, taste like, and feel like as you swallow?